Lake Cumberland District Health Department

-Invest in the future: breastfeed your baby.
-This relatively easy task will pay forward for many years to come.
+Breastfeeding– this relatively easy task will pay forward for many years to come.

-For the baby, it provides antibodies and other antimicrobial molecules to fight infection such as flu and gastroenteritis, both common causes of hospital admission for bottle fed infants.
-Breastfeeding also provides important nutrients for optimal brain growth and development – research shows breastfed babies have an IQ a few points higher than those bottle fed; prevents excessive weight gain and later development of diabetes and cardiovascular disease.
+For the baby, it provides antibodies and other antimicrobial molecules to fight infection such as flu and gastroenteritis, both common causes of hospital admission for bottle-fed infants.
+Breastfeeding also provides important nutrients for optimal brain growth and development – research shows breastfed babies have an IQ a few points higher than those bottle-fed; prevents excessive weight gain and later development of diabetes and cardiovascular disease.
 Feeding premature infants human milk has improved survival rates dramatically.

-Science has now proven what nature knew all along - human milk is best for human babies!
-So why is the state of Kentucky, together with Mississippi and Louisiana, at the bottom of the ladder for both initiating and continuing breast feeding?
-Fifty three percent of Kentucky moms initiate breastfeeding and only 28% continue past 3 months.
+Science has now proven what nature knew all along – human milk is best for human babies!
+So why is the state of Kentucky, together with Mississippi and Louisiana, at the bottom of the ladder for both initiating and continuing breastfeeding?
+Fifty-three percent of Kentucky moms initiate breastfeeding and only 28% continue past 3 months.